 The applicants must be a U.S. citizen, a U.S. non-citizen national, or a qualified alien as identified in Section 401 of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) (8 U.S.C.
 Section 1611).
-Lenders must secure and retain acceptable documentation to determine whether the applicants for a guaranteed loan are U.S. citizens, U.S. non-citizen nationals, or "qualified aliens."
-In all cases, non-U.S. citizens legally admitted into the United States will have a United States Citizenship and Immigration Services (USCIS) number.
-In the rare occasion where a number is not available or known, the applicants should contact the USCIS.
+Lenders must determine whether the applicants for a guaranteed loan are U.S. citizens, U.S. noncitizen nationals, or "qualified aliens."
 For all file submissions, the lender is responsible for documenting the applicants' legal residency.
+Applicants are required to have a valid social security number and evidence of continued residency and income.
 The lender is responsible to collect any necessary documents needed to validate eligibility.
 By submitting the request for a Conditional Commitment to the Agency, the lender represents and warrants that the non-U.S. citizen applicant is legally present in the United States and meets the eligibility requirements of the SFHGLP.